-After a competitive Funding Invitation process, awards/allocations of \$998,458 each (including \$550,000 state appropriation, \$343,458 mental health block grant, \$105,000 substance abuse block grant) were made to four LME-MCOs in February 2015 and recurring allocations at the same levels were made in SFY2016.
-The LME-MCOs continue to receive \$550,000 state appropriation for the four sites that they have either renovated or completed construction on. for service implementation of behavioral health urgent care (BHUC) and/or facility-based crisis (FBC) units.
-The LME-MCOs are Cardinal Innovations (including the funds originally allocated to CenterPoint Human Services), Eastpointe, and Smoky Mountain LME-MCO (Vaya).
-The sites that have a BHUC continue to send quarterly utilization data.
+Awards/allocations are for \$998,458 each (including \$550,000 state appropriation, \$343,458 mental health block grant, \$105,000 substance abuse block grant).
+The LME-MCOs continue to receive \$550,000 state appropriation for the projects that they have either renovated or completed construction on.
+The LME-MCOs are Cardinal Innovations Eastpointe, and Smoky Mountain LME-MCO (Vaya).